 - Is an effective anti-inflammatory: "The anti-inflammatory properties of manuka honey have not been matched in honey derived from other species of bees," says Linkner.
 This is beneficial not only for the aforementioned medical issues but also for other conditions such as acne and eczema.

 - Offers antioxidant protection: Manuka honey may down-regulate skin-damaging reactive oxygen species (caused by exposure to free radicals), making it beneficial for anti-aging purposes.

 - Draws moisture to the skin: "Manuka honey is a natural humectant due to its sugar component, meaning it helps draw in and retain moisture in the skin," says Chang.
 This makes it a useful ingredient in moisturizers and emollients.

 Side Effects of Manuka Honey

-If you're allergic to bees, you shouldn't be using manuka honey, since there's a risk of allergic reaction.
+If you're allergic to bees, you shouldn't be using manuka honey, since there may be a risk of allergic reaction.
 "There's also the risk of a blood sugar increase and therefore diabetic patients should proceed with caution or by physician instruction only," adds Nussbaum, who also says that, as with all honey, infants under the age of one shouldn't be exposed to it, due to the risk of infant botulism.
 Other than that, the only real drawback, particularly when it comes to the pre-made wound dressings, is some slight stickiness, though this isn't an issue when it comes to most cosmetic products.

 How to Use It

 Medical purposes aside, utilize manuka honey for its hydrating, soothing, and anti-inflammatory properties.
-Look for it in a cleanser, balm, or mask, all of which can be used daily, suggests Chang.
+Look for it in a cleanser, balm, or mask, all of which can be used daily suggests Chang.